powersync-ja/powersync-js/packages/web/README.md

 }
 ```

+## Webpack

+See the [example Webpack config](https://github.com/powersync-ja/powersync-js/blob/main/demos/example-webpack/webpack.config.js) for details on polyfills and requirements.

+## Vite

+See the [example Vite config](https://github.com/powersync-ja/powersync-js/blob/main/demos/example-vite/vite.config.ts) for details on polyfills and requirements.

 # Getting Started

 Our [full SDK reference](https://docs.powersync.com/client-sdk-references/js-web) contains everything you need to know to get started implementing PowerSync in your project.